Collaboration with the Islamic State: Groups expressing support for IS

 The Terrorism Research and Analysis Consortium (TRAC) has identified 60 jihadist groups in 30 countries that have pledged allegiance to or support for IS as of mid-November 2014.
 That many of these groups were previously affiliated with al-Qaeda suggests a shift in global jihadist leadership towards IS.

-Members of the following groups have declared support for IS, either fully or in part:
+Members of the following groups have allegedly declared support for IS, either fully or in part: